 - Consider a loan matching service.
-A good loan matching service will be able to check a large range of lenders in minutes, and use soft searching (credit checks that don’t hurt your credit score) to only suggest those that you have a decent chance of success with.
+A good loan matching service can check a large range of lenders in minutes and use soft searching (credit checks that don’t hurt your credit score) to only suggest those that you have a decent chance of success with.

 - Weigh up what loan term to apply for.
 The longer the loan term, the greater the window of opportunity for something to go wrong (at least, that’s how a lender might see it).
 However, shorter loan terms usually mean higher monthly instalments, potentially making your loan less affordable.
 Aim for the shortest loan possible that’s comfortably affordable.

 - Consider offering security.
 Using an asset or a personal guarantee as security can mitigate some of the risk for a lender.

 - Work on your credit file.
 Get visibility of your credit report, fix any mistakes it contains and work to improve your score by building up a history of using credit responsibly.

 Whilst it may be more challenging for people with bad credit to get a business loan, it’s not impossible.
 It’s worth bearing in mind that some banks may ask for collateral or a personal guarantee as an alternative to not having a good credit score or the cleanest borrowing history.
 Lenders could also increase the interest rates of the product.

 Methodology for rating business loans